Interstitial (Nonidiopathic) Pulmonary Fibrosis

 Procedures

-Transbronchial and endobronchial lung biopsies may be diagnostic, particularly for sarcoidosis or lymphangitic spread of carcinoma but frequently are not useful for other diagnoses.
-This is due to the patchy distribution of the majority of these diseases.
+Transbronchial and endobronchial lung biopsies may be diagnostic, particularly for sarcoidosis, HP, or lymphangitic spread of carcinoma but frequently are not useful for other diagnoses.
+This is due to the patchy and often peripheral, rather than airway-centric, distribution of the majority of these diseases.

 Histologic Findings

 The histopathology observed in diffuse interstitial diseases of the lung is varied.
-The histopathologic classification of idiopathic interstitial pneumonias were updated by Katzenstein and Myers[8] in 1998 to include the following 4 subgroups: UIP, AIP (diffuse alveolar damage), DIP/RBILD, and NSIP.
+The histopathologic classification of idiopathic interstitial pneumonias were updated by Katzenstein and Myers [25] in 1998 to include the following 4 subgroups: UIP, AIP (diffuse alveolar damage), DIP/RBILD, and NSIP.
 Different histopathologic patterns may also be found in biopsy samples from different regions of the lung in these patients, particularly those with NSIP.
-Sometimes interstitial lung diseases with known etiologies may manifest one of the preceding histopathologic patterns.
-In addition, other pathologic patterns may be found.
-These may be consistent with COP, granulomatous lung disease, HSP, giant cell pneumonitis (hard-metal pneumoconiosis), eosinophilic pneumonia, and LIP (lymphoproliferative disorder).
+In addition, other pathologic patterns may be found, such as those consistent with OP, granulomatous lung disease, HP, giant cell pneumonitis (hard-metal pneumoconiosis), eosinophilic pneumonia, and LIP.

 Medical Care

-Most patients with DPLD can be treated in community settings.
-Transfer to a tertiary care center is indicated when the diagnosis is in doubt or when treatment is ineffective.
+Many patients with DPLD may be treated in community settings by pulmonologists with experience managing these conditions.
+Transfer to a tertiary care center is indicated when disease is progressive or refractory to treatment or there is uncertainty regarding the diagnosis or management.

 Surgical Care